isofit/isofit/docs/source/custom/CONTRIBUTING.rst

   pre-commit install

 Every commit from here on will auto-apply the above packages.
 Additionally, upon a PR to the `master` branch, `Black` consistency will be checked.
-Any PRs failing this check will be rejected until corrected.
+Any PRs failing this check will be rejected by the maintainers until it is passing.

+If you must apply Black manually, you must first `pip install black` and then run `black isofit` from the root of the repository.

 Implement Your Changes and Create a Pull Request
 ------------------------------------------------